Why does an e-mail message display incorrectly in Webmail?

-That indicates that the body of the message is encoded with Korean characters.
-However, the message actually used ASCII (English) characters instead: the "charset" header included in the message by the sender was incorrect.
-When the Webmail system converted the characters to UTF-8, it did so assuming that the characters were Korean, causing the UTF-8 display to contain nonsense Korean characters instead of English.
+That header tells receivers that the body of the message is encoded with Korean characters.
+However, if the message actually uses ASCII (English) characters instead, Webmail will display the message as nonsense Korean characters instead of English.

 Or, if the message is missing the "Mime-Version" header that Internet mail standards require, Webmail will ignore the "charset" header completely, garbling the message unless it's already in the UTF-8 character set.